 There are exceptions to this guide for woman’s role—mainly found in past epochs—such as Isabella of Spain—and we should celebrate such exceptions.
 But exceptions prove the rule.

 The true role of woman, when you slough off the thick layer of feminist ideology from your thinking, is that of wife and mother.
-It is feminist ideology and feminist ideology alone that has set up women as career-minded individuals taking on the same roles as men.
+It is feminist ideology that has set up women as career-minded individuals taking on the same roles as men.
 This goes against nature and common sense.
 St. Thomas Aquinas wrote that women weren’t made to help man in works other than “generation” since other men can help him more efficiently in these works—while only women can do the work of generation.

 However, it is a mistake to think that feminism does not allow for women to be mothers, or even stay-at-home mothers.
 All the discussions about and supposed backlash against women having to choose between a career and motherhood only led us to the new norm of the working mother.
 Women “having it all”—motherhood and a career—is a phenomenon created by feminism.
 Staying at home while your children are young and then reentering the workforce is acceptable to feminism.